-- It has the flat bottom structure which allows you to mount it directly on your frame.
+- It has a flat bottom structure which allows you to mount it directly on your frame.

-- You get two serial ports as well which are not shared with serial RX and USB Port.
+- You also get two serial ports that are not shared with serial RX and USB ports.

-- It runs Beta flight and supports PPM, SBUS, SUMD, and other input types as well which makes configuration very simple and easy.
+- It runs Beta flight and supports PPM, SBUS, SUMD, and other input types, which makes configuration very simple and easy.

 8- Naze32 Rev 5

-- It runs on 32 bit processor with 3.3V and 72MHz.
+- It runs on a 32-bit processor with 3.3V and 72MHz.
 Onboard MicroUSB makes the setup and configuration easier.

-- It allows LEDs to be super bright that increases the visibility of the drone as well and you can fly it in the night as well.
+- It allows LEDs to be super bright, which increases the drone’s visibility as well, and you can fly it at night as well.

 9- RMRC Seriously Dodo Flight ControllerRe v 3

-- The company also donate some money, every time you buy a flight controller.
-So, your money is worth investing and also going for a good cause.
+- The company also donates some money, every time you buy a flight controller.
+So, your money is worth investing in and also going for a good cause.

 - It is dirt cheap, and if you buy it from their official website, you get it for $10.
 So, if you are a beginner and don’t want to spend a lot of money and still want a good controller, then Dodo is for you.